History & Philosophy

 - 2008 With tremendous enrollment growth and fundraising momentum, began building and fundraising for a gym/chapel/theater space which opened in 2009.

-- 2009 Began a relationship with the Georgia Institute of Technology’s Alternative Media Access Center (AMAC), for assistive technology including audiovisual textbooks.
-Only K-8 school to enter into this partnership in Georgia.
+- 2009 Began a relationship with the UGA-Georgia Institute of Technology’s Alternative Media Access Center (AMAC), for assistive technology including audiovisual textbooks and was the only K-8 school to enter into this partnership in Georgia.

-- 2012 Won the Green Cup Challenge for the state of Georgia.
+- 2012 Launched the beginning of a high school with a ninth grade class.
+Won the Green Cup Challenge for the state of Georgia.
 Collected $500,000 challenge grant as a result of raising sufficient funds toward our gym.
 In January, Marist School extended an opportunity for Sophia Academy to become affiliated with the Society of Mary/Marist School.
 This was accepted by the archbishop and Sophia Academy began the process of becoming an independent Catholic school.